IBMProjectEventStore/db2eventstore-pythonpackages/README.md

-# db2eventstore-pythonpackages
-Python packages for IBM DB2 Event Store
+Steps for using the DB2 Event Store python library

+1. Download the python.zip file
+2. Extract the python.zip file
+3. Add the directory to PYTHONPATH environment variable. export PYTHONPATH="${PYTHONPATH}:<path to eventstore>"